-- Timely Warnings of any Clery/SaVE Act crimes that might represent an ongoing threat to the safety of students and/or staff. - The Director of Campus Safety will present information to the University's President, Director Operations Officer/Provost, Vice-President of Campus Operations, and Dean of Students regarding crimes that might represent an ongoing threat to the safety of our community. - The University's President and Director Operations Officer/Provost will have the final decision on the dissemination of Timely Warnings to our community. - Emergency notifications to our community if there is an immediate threat to the health or safety of students or employees. - The Director of Campus Safety will present information to the University's President, Director Operations Officer/Provost, Vice President of Campus Operations, and the Dean of Students regarding incidents that pose an immediate threat to the health and safety of our students or employees. - The University's President and Director Operations Officer/Provost will have the final decision on the dissemination of Emergency Notifications to our community. - Completion of the Annual Security and Fire Safety Survey - Input of the annual crime and fire statistics - Completion of the Annual Security and Fire Safety Report. - Posting the report to the University's webpage. - Distribute the report to all students and staff - Provide a copy of the Annual Security and Fire Safety Report at the Campus Safety Office, Admissions, and Business Office. - Electronic versions available upon request
+- Timely Warnings of any Clery/SaVE Act crimes that might represent an ongoing threat to the safety of students and/or staff. - The Director of Campus Safety will present information to the University's President, COO, Vice President of Academics, Vice-President of Campus Operations, and Dean of Students regarding crimes that might represent an ongoing threat to the safety of our community. - The University's President and Director Operations Officer/Provost will have the final decision on the dissemination of Timely Warnings to our community. - Emergency notifications to our community if there is an immediate threat to the health or safety of students or employees. - The Director of Campus Safety will present information to the University's President, Director Operations Officer/Provost, Vice President of Campus Operations, and the Dean of Students regarding incidents that pose an immediate threat to the health and safety of our students or employees. - The University's President and Director Operations Officer/Provost will have the final decision on the dissemination of Emergency Notifications to our community. - Completion of the Annual Security and Fire Safety Survey - Input of the annual crime and fire statistics - Posting the report to the University's webpage. - Distribute the report to all students and staff - Provide a copy of the Annual Security and Fire Safety Report at the Campus Safety Office, Admissions, and Business Office. - Electronic versions available upon request